trustwallet/blockatlas/README.md

 Notifications:

-(Observer Subscriber Producer) - Create new blockatlas.SubscriptionEvent [Not implemented at Atlas, write it on your own]
+- Subscriber Producer - Create new blockatlas.SubscriptionEvent [Not implemented at Atlas, write it on your own]

-(Observer Subscriber) - Get subscriptions from queue, set them to the DB
+- Subscriber - Get subscriptions from queue, set them to the DB

-(Observer Parser) - Parse the block, convert block to the transactions batch, send to queue
+- Parser - Parse the block, convert block to the transactions batch, send to queue

-(Observer Notifier) - Check each transaction for having the same address as stored at DB, if so - send tx data and id to the next queue
+- Notifier - Check each transaction for having the same address as stored at DB, if so - send tx data and id to the next queue

-(Observer Notifier Consumer) - Notify the user [Not implemented at Atlas, write it on your own]
+- Notifier Consumer - Notify the user [Not implemented at Atlas, write it on your own]

 ```
 New Subscriptions --(Rabbit MQ)--> Subscriber --> DB